nixified-ai/flake/README.md

 # TODO

+- Install Nix into the Darwin VM as part of the installation via SSH by using `${pkgs.nix.outPath}/scripts/install.in`
+- Support installing/initialising a [nix-darwin](https://github.com/LnL7/nix-darwin) configuration as part of the installation
 - Remove dependency on vncdo, use qemu framebuffer directly
 - Create nixosModules and VM Tests for win30, wfwg311, msdos622
 - Create derivation based checks/tests for win30, wfwg311, msdos622 using telnet